Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 * I want to be able to edit my discussions
     * As a registered user I can edit my discussions
 * I want to be able to delete my discussions
-    * As a registered user I am able to delete
+    * As a registered user I am able to delete my discussions
 * I want to be able to edit or delete my comments
     * As a registered user I can delete and edit my comments